yoshikyoto/lgtmoon/README.md

 ## License

-This software is licensed under the MIT License, see LICENSE.txt.
+This application is licensed under the MIT License, see LICENSE.txt.

 ## Usage